Heidelberg requires international students to be competent in the English language to be accepted in full academic programs.

 - Transition (part HELI with some non-English courses)

-- Full-time academic program
+- Full-time academic program (no HELI courses)

 Courses are sequenced according to skill levels of English, with low - intermediate, intermediate, high-intermediate, and advanced levels.
 All HELI classes are on the regular academic schedule, meeting 12-15 hours (including labs) each week.